Skip to content

 Identify performance obligations under IFRS 15 / ASC 606 step 2 Are the goods or services in the contract distinct (capable of being distinct AND distinct in the context of the contract) under IFRS 15.27 / ASC 606-10-25-19?
 Human Auditor

-Two-criteria distinct test under IFRS 15.27 + ASC 606-10-25-19: (a) capable of being distinct - customer can benefit from good or service either on its own or together with other resources readily available; (b) distinct in the context of the contract - promise to transfer good or service is separately identifiable from other promises in the contract.
+Two-criteria distinct test under IFRS 15.27 and ASC 606-10-25-19: (a) capable of being distinct - customer can benefit from good or service either on its own or together with other resources readily available; (b) distinct in the context of the contract - promise to transfer good or service is separately identifiable from other promises in the contract.
 Indicators of separately identifiable: significant integration service, modification or customisation, highly interrelated promises.
 Software-plus-implementation, equipment-plus-installation, licence-plus-support arrangements require human accounting judgement on whether implementation modifies the licence sufficiently to be a single performance obligation - most-frequent area of SEC AAER findings and PCAOB inspection deficiencies.
 LLM extraction proposes potential performance obligations from contract text; human reviewer applies distinct test

 Decision Record